cgkineo/adapt-csvToTable/README.md

 > _isMobileTwoColumns=false

-Add columns as separate row in between data rows
+Add columns headers as a separate row in between data rows

 > _hasRowHeaders=true